nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st task to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd task to be `Betsy Crower` and clears all existing tags.
+*  `edit 2 n/Betsy Crower t/` Edits the title of the 2nd task to be `Betsy Crower` and clears all existing tags.

 ### Searching a task: `find`